tcr/edit-text/docs/src/getting-started.md

 cargo install diesel_cli --no-default-features --features sqlite-bundled
 # Watch an entire directory for changes with cargo-watch
 cargo install cargo-watch
-# (Optional) mdbook is the build system for this documentation you're reading.
-cargo install mdbook
 ```

 **Node.js:** You will also need to make sure you have [Node.js](http://nodejs.org/) installed.
 The build tool uses `npm` to manage frontend dependencies by installing and managing JavaScript packages.
 To check if you have a recent version of Node, see if the output of this command is `>= v6.0.0`: